 The family was only interested in hiring a DUI attorney who knew how to beat a DUI in Court, since this case would require a trial, to win it.

-This seizure of Client and his vehicle was a Fourth Amendment seizure and pullover.
+This seizure of the Client and his vehicle was a Fourth Amendment seizure and pullover.
 A pre-trial motion to suppress was filed, wherein Mr. Head sought to have the trial judge rule that an illegal pullover and search and seizure took place.
-Client testified at the motion hearing to refute the unseen traffic offense, but the judge elected to believe the lieutenant’s version, and denied the suppression motion.
+The client testified at the motion hearing to refute the unseen traffic offense, but the judge elected to believe the lieutenant’s version and denied the suppression motion.